 During the New Deal, two of President Roosevelt's Brain Trust, Benjamin Cohen and Thomas Corcoran, rented the house for themselves and other young lawyers who drafted the New Deal legislation.

 Here we see Cohen and Corcoran as they appeared on the cover of Time Magazine, Sept.
 12 1938.
 Cohen, in glasses, is sitting, Corcoran standing.
-The Time article refers to Cohen, Cochran and their cohort as “Janissaries.”
+The Time article refers to Cohen, Corcoran and their cohort as “Janissaries.”

 Spartacus Education in a thorough biography of Tommy Corcoran, gives us this view of “the scarlet fever boys from the little red house in Georgetown.”